 Scaffolding

 It’s easier to solve a problem by starting with a hypothesis about the solution, or a first draft, or a “spec.”
-Even when the only feedback provided on the spec is from the writer themselves, the act of laying out the plan or argument produces a better result.
-So it is with data models, which should use scaffolding.
+Even when the only feedback provided on the spec is from the writer, the act of laying out the plan or argument produces a better result.
+So, scaffolding should be used with data models.

 Scaffolding should evolve into something that works for you, and it can be re-used when you need to kickstart your evolution again.
 How you choose to create a scaffolding for your data – and again we have a few opinions about how that works – is up to you.
 The books mentioned above are good starting points.